 - Fabric Content: Spandex Blend

-- Fabric is very durable and abrasion resistant.
+- The fabric is very durable and abrasion resistant.

-#9 Gusset: Scorpio Sol has a diamond double layered gusset.
+#9 Gusset: Scorpio Sol has a diamond shaped, double-layered gusset.

 #10 Stitch Seam: Flat stitch seams are used throughout the legging.
 Stitching is white.